 Loki struggled, limbs twitching uselessly as he fought to keep from going under.
-The attack was sudden, as they had all come to be recently.
-He wasn't ready to fade out yet.
-He had only just regained himself.
-However, as the blue pushed out the black- he wasn't sure anymore which he hated more, which had hurt him more -he felt himself slipping into his worst memory.
+The attack was sudden, as they often were.
+He wasn't ready to fade out; he had just regained himself.
+However, as the blue pushed out the black—he wasn't sure which he hated more, which had hurt him more—he felt himself slipping into his worst memory.

 "I- I'm the monster parents tell their children about at night?
 You know, it all makes sense now.
 Why you favored Thor all these years."

-Such an assurance was hollow, as he knew no matter what skin he wore he'd still be a monster inside.
-Even so, he allowed his magic to flare again and felt his bones twisting- tugging his skin into a new form.
-When rolling eyes managed to connect to where his new hands were, it was now hooves that greeted him.
-Still the sight was unable to distract him from the truth, and he warped his form again.
+Such an assurance was hollow, as he knew no matter what skin he wore, he'd still be a monster inside.
+Even so, he allowed his magic to flare again and felt his bones tug his skin into a new form.
+When rolling eyes looked towards his hands, hooves greeted him, but the sight was unable to distract him from the truth, and he warped his form again.
 Now it was massive paws.
 Again.
 A scaly belly.
 Again, again, again.

 Each new perversion of his body, each new lie, was accompanied by an increase in panic.
 The blue was still flooding his mind, bringing with it remembrance and revulsion.
-He wanted to hide, to forsake everything he knew he was- Jotun, monster, runt, worthless, abandoned -but there was no reprieve.
-His anatomy shifted one last time, returning him to his most favored illusion just as the blue finished erasing everything else from his mind.
+He wanted to hide, to forsake everything he knew he was—Jotun, monster, runt, worthless, abandoned—but there was no reprieve.
+His anatomy shifted one last time, returning him to his favored illusion.

 "Because no matter how much you claimed to love me, you could never have a frost giant sitting on the throne of Asgard!"

-Having lost the battle, Loki drowned in the blue.
-He suffocated and it crowded, forbidding any fluttering thoughts from registering.
-Broken, half formed stimulus sparked through his neurons, but they received no response.
-Even the sensation of something wispy brushing against his skin, of his limbs being pulled down by an invisible force, did not register.
-When the world suddenly erupted into a cacophony of sounds and lights, he did not notice.
-His eyes only stared, glassy and unseeing, as his body hurtled towards the ground.
+Loki drowned in the blue.
+He suffocated, and it crowded, forbidding any thoughts from registering.
+Broken, half formed stimuli sparked through his neurons, but they received no response.
+Even the sensation of something wispy brushing against his skin, of his limbs being pulled down by gravity, did not register.
+When the world erupted into cacophony of sound and light, he did not notice.
+His eyes stared, glassy and unseeing, as his body hurtled towards the ground.

 "No, bad Dum-E!
 Bad!
 Didn't I tell you to stay in the corner?
 There was a reason for that."

-Dum-E, who had been brandishing the fire extinguisher hopefully, whirred sadly.
+Dum-E, who had been brandishing the fire extinguisher, whirred sadly.
 He lowered his arm and wheeled backwards, dunce cap tottering on his head.
-Tony sighed and turned back to the project that was still sparking pitifully.
+Tony sighed and turned back to the project that sparked pitifully on his desk.
 It was the fourth one to short this morning...
 At least he thought it was morning.
 He didn't think he'd been working that long.
 It wasn't worth the trouble.
-But right, the malfunctioning.
-Each one, no matter how perfect his calculations had seemed, went haywire after being activated.
-The first one even caught fire, which was of great excitement to the overeager robotic arm and ended up with half the lab covered in copious amounts of foam.
-Which brings him back to the fact that this really was just not worth the trouble.

-Groaning, Tony swept the ruined device off the table and reached for an ever present bottle of alcohol.
-He knew Pepper wouldn't be pleased, but then again he was only working on the damn project because she told him to "not piss off secret government agencies".
-Personally, Tony just thinks she didn't want to upset 'Mr. Agent' that kept popping up at inconvenient times.
-Really, working on this just seemed like a terrible idea.
-Why did he agree to this?
+Groaning, Tony swept the ruined device off the table and reached for an ever-present bottle of alcohol.
+He knew Pepper wouldn't be pleased, but then again, he was only working on the damn project because she told him to 'not piss off secret government agencies'.
+Personally, Tony thought she was trying to please 'Mr. Agent' who kept popping up at inconvenient times.

-"Well, sir," started the ever present AI in his British drawl, and Tony just knew he'd regret asking, "According to what you said thirty-four hours ago, you wanted the 'freaky pirate with anger problems to stop bothering you for making it obvious that his security system wouldn't even keep out a prepubescent fifth grader'.
-It would also appear that you are trying to convince Miss Potts that you are not completely irresponsible, though that effort most likely won't get you anywhere."
+"According to what you said thirty-four hours ago, sir," the ever-present AI began in his British drawl, and Tony knew he'd regret asking, "you wanted the 'pirate with anger problems to stop bothering you for making it obvious that his security system wouldn't keep out a prepubescent fifth grader'.
+It also appears that you are trying to convince Miss Potts that you are not irresponsible, though that effort most likely won't get you anywhere."

 Yep, shouldn't have asked.
-Of course Tony just had to program Jarvis to be snarky, and of course the AI then chose to be relatively polite to anyone that wasn't him.
+Of course Tony had to program Jarvis to be snarky, and of course the AI chose to be relatively polite to anyone that wasn't him.

 "Whatever.
 I'm done with this for now."
-He flung himself to his feet, and if he stumbled just a smidgen drunkenly then no one had to know.
+Tony flung himself to his feet, and if he stumbled drunkenly, no one had to know.
 Finishing off the bottle with a few quick chugs, he tossed it to the floor and pointed to Dum-E. "Clean that up.
-And while your at it, finishing cleaning up the mess you made earlier.
+And while you're at it, finish cleaning up the mess you made earlier.
 I want this room spotless when I come back."

 The robot gave an elated chirp and immediately set out from his corner in search of the broom, though Tony saw how he lingered at the fire extinguisher.
 It was a good thing that little quirk never got programmed into Jarvis, or his workspace would be a mess...
-Well, more than it is already.
+Well, messier than it was already.

 "Jarvis, I want you to review the scans of the last test run.
-Try and figure out what went wrong this time, then correct the calculations.
-We'll try again... later.
-After I get some more to drink."
+Try and figure out what went wrong, then correct the calculations.
+We'll try again later.
+After I get more to drink."
 There was a loud crash from where Dum-E was doing... something.
 "A lot more to drink."

 "Of course, sir.
 And when Director Fury calls, what would you like me to tell him is the cause for delay?"

 "And by 'tomorrow' do you mean later today?
-Because it is currently nearing three in the morning."
+It is currently nearing three in the morning."
 Tony blinked at that.
-He could have sworn in was noon.
-He dragged himself into a sitting position, craning his head to look over the back of his -sinfully- comfortable sofa.
+He could have sworn it was noon.
+He dragged himself into a sitting position, craning his head to look over the back of his sinfully comfortable sofa.

 "Really?
 You aren't pulling my leg, are you Jarv?"
-But a quick look out the window- how had he not noticed it before?
-The walls of this house were all mostly glass.
-One would think he'd have noticed the absence of the lovely California sun outside- confirmed that it was the middle of the night.
+But a quick look out the window confirmed that it was the middle of the night.
+How had he not noticed it before?
+The walls of this house were mostly glass.
+One would think he'd have noticed the absence of the lovely California sun outside.

 "Think there's any hot chicks still out?"
-He raised a hand, halting the insulting response that was probably going to follow.
+Tony raised a hand, halting the insulting response that was probably going to follow.
 "Don't answer that.
 I'm sure there are.
-It's Malibu, I'll find someone.
+It's Malibu; I'll find someone.
 It's been too long; all work and no play."

 "You 'partied' not even a week ago, sir."

 "Exactly.
-Like I said, all work and no play.
-At this rate Captain Hook is going to ruin my status as number one playboy.
-I'll end up like that blue and red guy.
+Like I said: all work and no play.
+At this rate, Captain Hook is going to ruin my status as number one playboy.
 Jarvis, prep the suit.
 Daddy's going out."

-Jarvis sighed- seriously, why ever did he program his AI to do these things?
-Wasn't the point to get rid of nagging assistants? -and started preparing the Mark Eight for flight.
+Jarvis sighed—seriously, why did he program his AI to do these things?
+Wasn't the point to get rid of nagging assistants?—and started preparing the Mark Eight for flight.
 "As you wish, sir."

 Turns out there was no shortage of girls willing to go home with the legendary Tony Stark, and he ended up picking up some brunette around five o'clock.
 Lauren...
 Lorry, Laura?
 Lola?
 Something like that.
-He's quite glad, though a bit surprised, that she didn't vomit all over his freshly cleaned armor when he drunkenly flew her to the house.
-Luckily she was also too smashed to realize he nearly dropped her three times, but that's another story.
-They both made it to the roof in one piece, Jarvis getting his revenge by yanking the suit off while Tony tried to keep from falling over, and the rest of the night went flawless.
+He was pleasantly surprised that she didn't vomit all over his freshly cleaned armor when he drunkenly flew her to the house.
+Luckily, she was also too smashed to realize that he nearly dropped her three times, but that's another story.
+They both made it to the roof in one piece, Jarvis getting his revenge by yanking the suit off while Tony tried to keep from falling over, and the rest of the night went by flawlessly.
 Everyone was happy with how the morning went, and those who wouldn't like what he was doing didn't have to know.

-So as always, Tony's nightmares had to go and ruin the perfect morning by startling him awake just a few hours after he fell asleep.
-He lay ridged in the bed, Lavender's (Lilly's?) arms and legs wrapped around him while she continued sleeping.
+So, as always, Tony's nightmares had to go and ruin the perfect morning by startling him awake just a few hours after he fell asleep.
+He laid rigid in the bed, Lavender's (Lilly's?) arms and legs wrapped around him while she continued sleeping.
 Careful not to alert the woman to his distress, he tried to calm his breathing and get his body to relax.
-But when flashes of dark caves and fire continued to assault him, he realized it was futile trying to fall asleep again- normally he'd have just gotten up immediately, but he wouldn't have minded a repeat of last night before kicking Lexi out of the house -and untangled himself from his bed partner.
-Years of experience let him slip away unnoticed from his guest, and he trusted Jarvis to deal with her when she woke up.
+But when flashes of dark caves and fire continued to assault him, he realized it was a futile effort and untangled himself from his bed partner.
+Years of experience let him slip away unnoticed, and he trusted Jarvis to deal with his guest when she woke up.

-Once he was out of earshot of the bedroom, Jarvis quietly greeted him and proceeded with the usual daily updates.
+Once Tony was out of earshot of the bedroom, Jarvis quietly greeted him and proceeded with his daily updates.
 Tony let the mechanical murmur soothe his pounding heart as he made his way down into his sanctuary.
-When he caught sight of the trembling in his fingers as he typed in his access key he ignored it, confident that a few hours tinkering around would take the edge off.
+He ignored the trembling in his fingers as he typed in the access key, confident that a few hours tinkering around would take the edge off.
 And if it didn't, alcohol never failed to comfort him; sometimes he just had to drink enough to make him pass out.
 Healthy?
 Probably not.
 But it was better than the phantom feeling of hands and the irrational panic that accompanied them.

-"Hey Cinderella, how's the cleaning coming along?"
-He called as he stepped into the lab, glad to note that there was nothing obviously wrecked.
+"Hey Cinderella, how's the cleaning coming along?" he called as he stepped into the lab, glad to note that there was nothing obviously wrecked.
 However, he could never be too sure with his oldest.
-Last time Dum-E broke something important he just shoved a million little pieces of custom coffee machine under one of the cars.
-Which, in turn, destroyed the car the next time Tony tried to take it out for a quick spin.
-That had not been a good day.
+Last time Dum-E broke something important, he shoved a million pieces of custom coffee machine under one of the cars.
+That, in turn, destroyed the car when Tony tried to take it out for a quick spin.

 When there was no answering chirp, the engineer narrowed his eyes and peered around the room a second time.
 "Dum-E?
 Dum-E, what did you break this time?"
 Still no answer.
 "Jarvis?"